itainuri/LF-PF_MTT/README.md

 * BatchData.py - holds the particles and weights of an iteration (used in PfBatchHandler).
 * PfBatchHandler.py - runs a full batch trajectory and calculates OSPA and loss.

+## Python Unrolling Files
+* UrOptConfig.py - default simulation configurations, currently inferencing example with saved weights on the three scenarios and 5 SNRs.
+* UrMotionModel - loads the motion model from "Unrolling/saved_mm_params/", creates trajectories on the fly and used to  propagte particles ofn the SISPF and LF-SISPF.
+* UrBatchMaker.py - creates ground truth trajectories for the simulation from the files, and creates input and expected output pairs.
+* UnrollignModel.py - runs a single iteration of SISPF/LF-SISPF.
+* loss.py, miscTools.py, graphTools.py, ur_partilces.py original experimet files based on [UrPF project](https://github.com/fgfgama/unrolling-particles) and used in the [3] experimet in "Unrolling/".
+* unrolling_params.py - general and specific experimet configurations.
+* unrolling_state_dict_strs.py - configures the saved weights file name.

 # Simulation
 copy the content of the directory "python_code" to a directory in your project directory.
 ## Environment Main Packages Versions